huangwaylon/Heroes-on-the-Water-Website/README.md

 	1. Navigate to https://nodejs.org/en/download/
 	2. Download the latest version for your system
 	3. After installation run `node -v` in a terminal to check that the operation was successful (currently 4.4.7 as of time of writing)
-	4. Update npm with `npm install npm -g` (npm, the package manager for Node.js, is included with Node.js but is updated more frequently and you'll want the latest version)
+	4. Update npm with `npm install npm -g` (npm, the package manager for Node.js, is included with Node.js but is updated more frequently and you'll want the latest version) (Refer to Note if you have issues with npm)
 2. Install MongoDB
 	1. Navigate to https://docs.mongodb.com/manual/installation/
 	2. Select the link for installation instructions for your specific operating system